victoiren79-hash/SkillForge/README.md

 ## Tech Stack

-- **Frontend**: Vanilla HTML5, CSS3, ES6 JavaScript
+- **Frontend:** Vanilla HTML5, CSS3, ES6 JavaScript
-- **AI**: Groq API (`meta-llama/llama-4-scout-17b-16e-instruct`) — structured JSON roadmap generation
+- **AI:** Groq API (meta-llama/llama-4-scout-17b-16e-instruct)
-- **Backend**: Node.js / Express (secure API proxy — key never exposed to client)
+- **Backend:** Node.js / Express — secure API proxy, key never exposed to client
-- **Hosting**: Render (continuous deployment from GitHub)
+- **Hosting:** Render, continuous deployment from GitHub
-- **Analytics**: Novus.ai
+- **Analytics:** Novus.ai

 ---

 ## Key Engineering Decisions

 **Spring-physics progress dot**
-Standard CSS transitions produced janky stuttering when the UI shifted mid-animation (card expand/collapse).
-Replaced with a custom `requestAnimationFrame` loop with stiffness + damping applied to velocity.
-The dot now glides smoothly regardless of DOM changes beneath it.
+Standard CSS transitions produced janky stuttering when the UI shifted mid-animation.
+Replaced with a custom requestAnimationFrame loop with stiffness + damping applied to velocity.
+The dot glides smoothly regardless of DOM changes beneath it.

 **LLM prompt engineering for sequential structure** LLMs default to vague timeframes ("Ongoing", repeated "Week 1–3").
-Enforced strict prompt constraints: each phase must reference the end date of the previous one.
+Enforced strict prompt constraints: each phase must reference the end date of the previous one, adjusted by the user's available hours per week.
 Forced JSON-only responses to prevent parser-breaking outputs.

 **Secure API proxy**
-Initially, the Groq API key was exposed in frontend JavaScript (classic mistake).
-Pivoted to an Express.js backend proxy that injects the key from server-side environment variables before forwarding requests.
+The Groq API key lives exclusively in server-side environment variables and is injected at request time.
+Users never need to provide or manage an API key — they just use the app.

 ---